SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 **Note.**
 These methods add semantic information to the configuration API.
-They state that they configure what to do when a class, 'api' or 'api-events' list item has been changed.
+They state that they configure what to do when a class, 'api', or 'api-events' list item has been changed.
 This arguably communicates the customization API more clearly than just having the subpresenters accessible.

 ### Changing the layout of a reused widget